 This message typically appears when you run chkdsk /f /r.
 If you see this message, if might be a good idea to back up your data to an external hard disk right away, as your hard disk could be failing.
 In this case, maybe you need to give the process some more time to complete.
 If need be run chkdsk /f /r once again.

 If this does not help, you could make use of a freeware called Victoria to fix the bad clusters.
 It is a powerful HDD information and diagnostic utility.

 When the tool opens, make sure that you are on the Standard tab.
-On the top right side panel, select the Drive which is causing issues and then navigate to the SMART tab.
+On the top right side panel, select the Drive which is causing issues, and then navigate to the SMART tab.

 Under the list and scores updated, look up for the score for Reallocated sector count.
-If the Tresh is more than 10, you may have some issues for your hard drive.
+If the Tresh is more than 10, you may have some issues with your hard drive.
 If your drive reports a Raw value of more than 1, or a value of 196, or 199, you have a failing drive.
-197 & 198 are Windows?generated errors.
+197 & 198 are Windows-generated errors.
 If the Health indicator shows 5 green dots, you should be happy!